Qatar Airways seeks compensation from Airbus for A380 delay

-Akbar Al Baker also said at the Farnborough Airshow he was not in any hurry to sign a final order for 50 777X jets to be supplied by Boeing Co, leaving it uncertain whether the $18 billion deal would be completed at the high-profile event.
+Akbar Al Baker also said at the Farnborough Airshow he was not in any hurry to sign a final order for 50 777X jets to be supplied by Boeing Co (BA.N), leaving it uncertain whether the $18 billion deal would be completed at the high-profile event.

 The airline had been expected to display its growth ambitions by showing off its first A380 and completing the order for Boeing's largest twin-engined jet at the July 14-20 show.